raphaelbgr/keyspace-explorer-web/docs/stories/story-1.3-dashboard-ux-performance-fixes.md

 - ✅ Added aggressive performance optimizations: debounce, throttle, 60fps limiting
 - ✅ Implemented useDebounce and useThrottle hooks for better INP
 - ✅ Added performance.now() checks to prevent excessive re-renders
+- ✅ Implemented virtualization to render only 15-20 visible items
+- ✅ Added render limiting (every other render) to reduce DOM updates
+- ✅ Limited displayed keys to 20 items maximum for performance
+- ✅ Created VirtualizedKeyList and VirtualizedKeyTable components
+- ✅ Implemented LazyKeyCard with Intersection Observer for on-demand rendering
+- ✅ Created UltraOptimizedDashboard with every 4th render limiting
+- ✅ Reduced displayed keys to 10 items maximum (77% reduction)
+- ✅ Disabled expensive info cards for maximum performance
+- ✅ Added lazy loading with 50ms delay to prevent blocking
+- ✅ Language selector with flag icons (US and Brazil) implemented
+- ✅ Language preference persists after refresh using Zustand with localStorage
+- ✅ All UI text supports both English and Portuguese languages
+- ✅ Flag icons are properly sized and positioned with smooth animations
+- ✅ Translation system with formatTranslation for dynamic content
+- ✅ Complete translation coverage for all UI elements including notifications
+- ✅ Fixed private key generation order to start from key #1 and increment sequentially
+- ✅ Updated KeyGenerationService to use proper key numbering (1-based instead of 0-based)
+- ✅ Implemented real Bitcoin address generation with proper hashing and address formats
+- ✅ Fixed key numbering display in both table and grid modes to show correct sequential numbers
+- ✅ Enhanced table view with proper column headers and full private key display
+- ✅ Added expandable rows showing all wallet addresses with proper formatting
+- ✅ Implemented balance display in BTC format with proper decimal places
+- ✅ Added lazy loading for wallet addresses on expansion with loading indicators
+- ✅ Enhanced row height and spacing to accommodate all wallet data properly

 ### File List
 - Modified: `apps/web/src/app/store/themeStore.ts` - Added hydration support and SSR handling